frees-io/freestyle/docs/src/main/tut/docs/stack/cache.md

   }
 ```

-When validating an order we need to get the information of the customer, if a customer places multiple orders we don't want to send a database request every time, so we could use the `freestyle-cache` module.
+When validating an order we need to get the information of the customer, if a customer places multiple orders we don't want to send a database request every time, so we can use the [`freestyle-cache`](/docs/effects/Cache) module to cache customers.

-In the `getCustomer` function we try to find the customer in the cache, otherwise falling back to getting the customer from a database (or other persistence store).
+In the `getCustomer` function we try to find the customer in the cache using the cache effect algebra, otherwise falling back to getting the customer from a database (or other persistence store).

+We are using the [`OptionT`](http://typelevel.org/cats/datatypes/optiont.html) monad transformer here.
+With Freestyle you generally don't have to deal with monad transformers in your actual domain code.
+They are only used in the handlers and when executing your program on the edge.
+In this case though Freestyle and the `OptionT` monad transformer work flawlessly together. `OptionT` is used a convenient wrapper over a `FreeS[F, Option[A]]` value and the `OptionT#orElseF` method makes it is easy to specify what needs to happen if the inner `Option` is `None`.

 ```tut:book
 import cats.data.OptionT